NVIDIA/DALI/README.rst

 .. note::

    DALI release packages are built with the options listed above set to ON and NVTX turned OFF.
    Testing is done with the same configuration.
-We ensure that DALI compiles with all of those options turned off, but there may exist cross-dependencies between some of those features.
+   We ensure that DALI compiles with all of those options turned OFF, but there may exist cross-dependencies between some of those features.

 Install Python bindings
 ^^^^^^^^^^^^^^^^^^^^^^^